 Senior Art Connection tours are designed for retirement home visitors and early-stage Alzheimer’s or dementia patients and their care partners.
 Tour participants experience and discuss art together on a tour led by a specially trained guide.

 The galleries are furnished with an ever-changing array of hands-on stations, and our staff is ready to assist you with any questions you may have.
 Contact us to discuss how we can provide an enjoyable guided visit that will meet your needs, such as tactile tours or sit-down studio experiences.

+Interpretive signage and detailed object labels using large, readable fonts are present in all galleries.
 The YAM is not currently equipped to provide audio tours, TTY, or listening devices, but we are delighted to offer docent or staff-led tours with advance notice (two weeks preferred).
-Our permanent collection galleries do have touchscreen stations, some with audio narration.

 The Yellowstone Art Museum complies with all ADA requirements and accepts service animals in the museum as defined in the ADA 2010.
 Types of Service Dogs may include, but are not limited to:

 The Yellowstone Art Museum does not allow Emotional Support Animals (ESA) on site.
 Emotional Support Animals or Comfort Animals are often used as part of a medical treatment plan as therapy animals, are not considered service animals under the ADA.